Corners and simpliciality in oriented matroids and partial cubes: Mutation graphs of uniform oriented matroids

 Proposition~\ref{prop:mut} allows to approach Conjecture~\ref{conj:cordovil} for small values of $n$ and $r$ from the computational perspective, since it allows computations on the smaller graph $\underline{\mathcal{G}}^{n,r}$.
 To provide an idea of the computational weight of this task, Table~\ref{tab:iso} shows the known orders of such graphs $\underline{\mathcal{G}}^{n,r}$ for small $n$ and $r$.
 Moreover, Figure~\ref{fig:mutations} displays the graph $\underline{\mathcal{G}}^{8,4}$.

 We verified computationally that for all the parameters from Table \ref{tab:iso} where the isomorphism classes of OMs are known, their mutation graph $\underline{\mathcal{G}}^{n,r}$ is connected.
 By Proposition \ref{prop:mut} also the corresponding $\mathcal{G}^{n,r}$ are connected.
 This was possible by considering UOMs as (tope)graphs in which finding possible mutations is easy, since only degrees of vertices need to be checked.
 We calculated the isomorphism class of the mutated graphs using the software Bliss \cite{junttila2007engineering} that is designed for calculations of isomorphisms of graphs.
 The computationally most demanding task was the graph $\underline{\mathcal{G}}^{9,4}$ where efficient graph representation was needed.
-Checking connectivity of $\overline{\mathcal{G}}^{n,r}$ is far more demanding.